Fairbairn-Sykes fighting knife - Second Pattern.

 Until 1942 Wilkinson Sword had been the only company which produced the F-S knives.
 In 1942 there came two more manufacturers.

 One was later known for its acceptance mark B2.
 It was made according to the drawings of the black hilt 2nd Pattern Wilkinson F-S knife.
-Most likely it was made of BSA according to Robert Wilkinson Latham, who have found supporting documents for this.
-The close resamblance is the reason why many collectors assumed that the acceptance mark B2 stands for Wilkinson, but it has proven wrong.
-Wilkinson Sword only provided the drawings for BSA
+The close resamblance is the reason why many collectors assumed that the acceptance mark B2 stands for Wilkinson.
+Finally proof was found by Robert Wilkinson-Latham that Wilkinson Sword actually produced the knives marked B2”

-Wilkinson Sword, BSA / "B2" and J. Clark & Son were the only producers of these early 2nd Pattern F-S knives.
+Wilkinson Sword and J. Clark & Son were the only known producers of these early 2nd Pattern F-S knives.

 From left to right: